Romance Novel Book Covers: Tips and 40+ Examples

 Romance cover design examples

-Let’s move on to romance cover design examples in different romance subgenres, where we will highlight the key elements that make them recognizable.
+Let’s move on to romance cover design examples across different romance subgenres, highlighting the key elements that make them recognizable.

 Contemporary romance